groupdocs-assembly/GroupDocs.Assembly-for-.NET/README.md

 ## Platform Independence

 GroupDocs.Assembly  for .NET can be used to build applications for Windows, Mac OS X as well as for Linux.
-Developers may code in PHP, VBScript, Delphi & C++ programming languages while using GroupDocs.Assembly for .NET via COM Interop.
+Developers may code in PHP, VBScript, Delphi & C++ programming languages while using GroupDocs.Assembly for .BET via COM Interop.

 ## Getting Started with GroupDocs.Assembly for .NET

 Are you ready to give GroupDocs.Assembly for .NET a try?
 Simply execute `Install-Package GroupDocs.Assembly` from Package Manager Console in Visual Studio to fetch & reference GroupDocs.Assembly assembly in your project.
-If you already have GroupDocs.Assembly for .NET and want to upgrade it, please execute `Update-Package GroupDocs.Assembly` to get the latest version.
+If you already have GroupDocs.Assembly for .Net and want to upgrade it, please execute `Update-Package GroupDocs.Assembly` to get the latest version.

 ## Generate DOCX from Markdown (MD) Template via C# Code